akameCP/VidGen/README.md

 - **PyQt5**: Library used for creating the graphical user interface (GUI).
 - **DeepFace**: Deep learning-based face recognition and anti-spoofing library.
 - **OpenCV**: Library used for processing video files and extracting frames.
-- **TensorFlow**: Backend library used for deep learning-based face recognition models.

 ## Running the Application